 Among other things, extensive identity verification, monitoring and reporting obligations have been introduced.
 These obligations are mainly regulated by the German Money Laundering Act (Geldwäschegesetz, GwG), which is also being tightened up on a regular basis.
 Most recently, the European legislator again increased the requirements for credit institutions and companies with its fourth and fifth money laundering directive.

-Companies that comply with money laundering regulations help making it more difficult for organized crime to disguise illegal cash flows.
+Companies with an effective anti-money laundering management help making it more difficult for organized crime to disguise illegal cash flows.
 This also reduces the risk of being caught in the public prosecutor's crosshairs.
-Furthermore, companies that disregard money laundering guidelines are threatened with high fines.
+Furthermore, companies that disregard AML guidelines are threatened with high fines.

 With the fourth and fifth money laundering directives, the EU is placing a focus on internal corporate risk management.
 According to these directives, companies are required to first determine the specific money laundering risks existing in their company (risk analysis).
 This risk analysis must be documented in an auditable manner and updated regularly.